 If you and your attorney decide to go the mediation route, your attorney will advocate for you and offer you advice during the meeting.
 Usually by the end of the mediation, both sides have made clear what they will need from the other side in order to settle the case.
 While not every case settles at a mediation, the time spent isn’t lost.
 Even your case doesn’t settle on the day of the meeting, you usually will walk away from the experience with the best offer the insurance company is willing to make at that point in the case.
 And in some cases, the insurance company will offer more after they have had time to reevaluate the case after the mediation.

 Requesting a Mediation

 If you and your employer are unable to reach terms initially and you’d like to try compromise, you can request a settlement mediation by filing Form WC-100/Request for Settlement Mediation with the State Board of Workers’ Compensation.
 Both parties will have to sign it.
 This form lets the State Board know that all parties are ready to engage in settlement negotiations.

 Getting Top-Notch Counsel for Your Workers’ Comp Case in Atlanta

 If you are having issues settling your claim, it’s a good idea to have an attorney represent you and help you through the process.
 Having a lawyer on your side exponentially increases the likelihood of being compensated fairly.
-For a free consultation with a workers’ comp attorney in Atlanta, contact Bader Law Firm, LLC, today at 678-562-5595.
+For a free consultation with a workers’ comp attorney in Atlanta, contact Bader Scott Injury Lawyers, today at 678-562-5595.